How to make a website for business

 - Drupal (Advanced CMS, popular among programmers)

-With this kind of website or content management system, you can create, edit and manage the content without knowing code (Although that would help).
-The platform is free to download and start, but you will find other costs, such as a Domain name and Hosting and maybe Plugins and a theme.
-A Domain name is the name and address (URL) of your website.
+With this kind of website or content management system, you can create, edit and manage the content without knowing the code (Although that would help).
+A CMS is perhaps a little more complicated than a website builder, but the advantage is the flexibility to do what you want and need for your website.
+The platform is free to download and start, but you will find other costs, such as a Domain name, Hosting, and maybe Plugins and a Theme.
+A Domain name is your website’s name and address (URL).
 Hosting is the place where your website “lives”.
-You will pay a hosting company to place your site on their server.
-Plugins are extensions to the Content Management System to add additional functionality and flexibility.
+You will pay a hosting company to place your site on their Server.
+Plugins are extensions to the Content Management System to add additional functionality and flexibility, such as a calendar or a booking system.
 Some plugins are free to use or have a free plan, but others may require a subscription.
-Most CMS’s come with basic themes (the look and feel), but you may need to buy another theme if you don’t like that look.
+Most CMSs come with basic themes (the look and feel), but you may need to buy another theme if you don’t like that look.

-Of all the CMS’s available today, by far the most popular is WordPress.
-42% of all websites on the World Wide Web are WordPress sites.
-It started as a blogging platform called WordPress.com – a hosted platform but has evolved to accommodate all websites on the self-hosted CMS WordPress.org.
+Of all the CMSs available today, the most popular is WordPress.
+43.3% of all websites on the World Wide Web are WordPress sites.
+It started as a blogging platform called WordPress.com, a hosted platform, but it has evolved to accommodate all website types on the self-hosted CMS WordPress.org.

-Joomla has about 2-5% share of the worldwide market and Drupal with 2-3%.
+Joomla has recently decreased to 1.8% share of the worldwide market, and Drupal has less again.
 Both of these CMSs are great platforms but perhaps have a steeper learning curve again.
 For me, the key difference is the availability of resources (or lack thereof).
 WordPress has captured the imagination of website developers in the small-to-medium market.
-Therefore, you can find more tools and expertise at a reasonable price than with the lesser up taken systems.
+Therefore, you can find more tools and expertise at a reasonable price than with the less up-taken systems.

 Advantages of a Content Management System

-- Ability to edit your own content without knowing code
+- Ability to edit your own content without knowing how to code

 - Easy updates of functionality with a huge range of free and paid plugins